 Strengthens resilient communities

 Collective Action Studio (CAS) is a community art focused nonprofit company.
-We produce artwork, curates exhibitions, and develops educational projects.
-We work in collaboration with artists, communities and institutions to develop access, equity, and positive learning outcomes.
-Our goal is to advance social justice, to bolster resilient communities and enable the public to engage with the arts.
+We produce artwork, curates exhibitions, and develops educational projects in collaboration with artists, communities and institutions.
+Our goal is to develop access, equity, and positive learning outcomes for the community and to advance social justice, to bolster communities through the arts.

 Justin Charles Hoover (胡智騰)